 AUD can range from mild to severe and typically involves drinking to the point that alcohol consumption causes distress or harm to the drinker or others.
 Overconsumption of alcohol can lead to many health problems and can affect the brain, heart, liver, pancreas, and immune system.
 Alcoholism can also increase the risk of developing certain cancers, including mouth, esophageal, throat, liver, and breast cancer.

-The most common association with AUD may be cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately, liver failure, as cirrhosis is treatable, but not curable.
+The most common association with AUD is cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately, liver failure, as cirrhosis is treatable, but not curable.
 Though AUD is highly treatable, fewer than 10% of people with the disease seek treatment.

 Should I seek treatment for AUD?